 Volatility And Trading Opportunities In The German DAX Futures

-If you are not familiar with the DAX, you may be missing out on some great trading opportunities.
+If you are not familiar with the DAX or considering trading the DAX for a living, you may be missing out on some great trading opportunities.

-The actual DAX index is calculated during the trading times, which are 8:30AM to 5:15PM Central European Time, and it is based on 30 stocks, including ones you may have heard of like Volkswagen, BMW, Lufthansa, Siemens and Adidas.
+The actual DAX index is calculated during the trading times, which are 8:30AM with a DAX closing time of 5:15PM Central European Time, and it is based on 30 stocks, including ones you may have heard of like Volkswagen, BMW, Lufthansa, Siemens and Adidas.
 The DAX futures market has good liquidity, and is estimated to have a daily volume of about 200,000 contracts.